 I prefer to skin mine before I put them up, however, and then either bag them whole (flash freeze in the same manner), dice them, cut them up into chunks or sections, or puree them.

-Skinning a tomato is easy.
+Still don't fret if you've got more tomatoes than a peeler can handle, because it's only a little bit more work boiling them to remove the skins if you don't have one of those handy.
 Simply bring a pot of plain water to a full, rolling boil and carefully ease the tomatoes into the boiling water.
 You can cut a little "x" into the bottom of each tomato before putting them in the boiling water which seems to help speed up the process.

 Once it comes back to a boil, just keep an eye on the tomatoes until the skin begins to split, usually about a minute or so, if that long.
+You don't want to have cooked tomatoes!
 Remove and plunge into an ice bath to stop them from cooking.
-The skins should peel right away now.

 These are ready to go!
 Place them into a labeled freezer bag.